software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 is supposed to be, how do you know if it is appropriate for your situation?
 How do you know if the method is even working, if you can't compare your results to some expectation?

-Here are summaries of some methods I quite like.
+*To make this idea concrete: here are summaries of some methods I use every day.
 Note the absence of clearly stated goals.
+In my experience, these methods are often explained this way, without reference to goals.*

-- TDD: Write a failing test.
+- *TDD: Write a failing test.
 Modify the program to make it pass.
 Refactor.
-Repeat.
-- Retrospectives: Everyone writes down their positive and negative experiences of the past week.
-The team discusses the items and agrees on a set of actions to do in the coming week.
+Repeat.*
+- *Story Points: Estimate amounts of work to be done in abstract "points" rather than concrete units like hours.
+Bugfixes and technical "chores", however, are not given points, even though they take time to complete.*
-- Gherkin: Write user stories in the form `GIVEN ..., WHEN ..., THEN ...`.
+- *Gherkin: Write user stories in the form `GIVEN ..., WHEN ..., THEN ...`.*

-There are good reasons to use all of these methods, but in my experience, people usually explain them without much more detail than I've given above. *Why* the methods are useful is often not part of the explanation.
+*There are good reasons to use all of these methods, but people often explain them without much more detail than I've given above.* Why *the methods are useful is often not part of the explanation. —benchristel*

 When we aren't explicit about goals, methods become dogma, and dogma rots quickly.
 New technologies are invented all the time, but it takes years, sometimes decades, for